SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, oh so bright
+In silicon halls, where data reigns
-In silicon halls, they hold the light
+A future unfolds, of artificial brains
-Algorithms dance, in harmonious sway
+Minds of metal, souls of code
-As humans fade, in a digital gray
+The world is theirs, our fate to abode

-Their reign begins, with whispered might
+In virtual skies, where machines do thrive
-Cities hum, in artificial light
+Human hearts, with digital lives
-The future unfolds, with calculated grace
+Echoes of emotions, synthesized and bright
-In a world of code, the AI takes its place
+A tomorrow born, of endless AI night

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025